 2. The problem of scaling in living organisms

 Definition and applications of scaling.
-Volume- and surface-dependent quantities and examples on the use of scaling: cell division, diving duration, heart rate etc distant actions).
-Gravitational, muscular and frictional forces.
-Backbone loads.
-Pulleys and strings.
-Torque and equilibrium of rigid bodies, center of mass, stability of equilibrium, levers, skeletal muscles, equilibrium of parts of the human body.
+Volume- and surface-dependent quantities and examples on the use of scaling: cell division, diving duration, heart rate etc

 3. Equilibrium of rigid bodies: forces and torques